haypers/startup/notes.md

 But I've got the main navigation working.

 I think my first step will be to get css organising the screen correctly, and rendering a grid on mobile.
 That might be difficult.

+So I need to learn how to debug the array data on the server side to get the images saving on the server side to work.